Cilvyahg/FED_wtrack/async/async.md

 setTimeOut is something the browser will do for Javascript. the browser is setting a timeout and js is free to continu with the code.
 JS is not keeping the time.
 JS is not making a request

+### SetTimeOut()

+setTimeout is a JavaScript function that calls a function after a set amount of time.

 ```
 setTimeOut(reference function, time, param1, param2) is a method
 ```